 I am admittedly perplexed by this mini copy of Mr. Snowball, shown next to a real one, and here’s why.

 The real Mr. Snowball is only 3.5″ high, making it one of Cybis’ small pieces right from the get-go.
 This mini one is only 2″ high, which begs the question: Why??
 Two inches is basically netsuke-sized.
 Why would anyone go to the trouble of taking a cast of the actual piece and then downsizing it into an even smaller mold?
 Because the mini is close enough to the real piece to make that obvious, although the finer details have been lost.
-The inside of the ears are not tinted, and the eye painting is just a dab of red, but then again, that’s a really small eye area!
+The inside of the ears are not tinted, and the eye painting is just a dab of red, but then again, that’s a REALLY small eye area!

 The mini is not signed, which is the strongest argument for it not having originated at the Cybis studio.
 However, there’s a partial outline in dirty glue residue of what once was some kind of label or price sticker on the underside.
 I’d totally dismiss it as a copy except for that faintest hint of blue in the same area; Cybis did use blue paint sometimes for their 1950s “Cybis” name stamp.
 But… Mr. Snowball was not introduced until 1962, and on a piece this tiny, the Cybis name stamp would be bigger in relation to the underside real estate.
 And still there’s that pesky question of Why Make One This Small??
 Logic points several fingers at this being a ‘shrunk‘ bootleg copy of the actual Cybis piece.

-Lefton China knockoffs of Cybis Porcelains
+Lefton China Copies of Cybis Porcelains

-What’s really puzzling about their knockoff of Springtime is that the mold is reversed!
+What’s really puzzling about Lefton’s knockoff of Springtime is that the mold is reversed!
 She is a mirror image of the actual Cybis piece which is shown in the third image.
 Before we discuss timeframes I also want to show a second Lefton knockoff piece from the same era.

 This is the Lefton copy of Wendy.
 For this they used an actual Cybis mold with absolutely no alterations.
 A clearer case of copyright infringement can scarcely be imagined!